Christian III, Count Palatine of Zweibrücken: Life

 Christian was born in Strasbourg in 1674.
 He was the only son of Christian II, Count Palatine of Zweibrücken-Birkenfeld to survive into adulthood.

 He began his career in the French military in 1697 and took over the Alsatian regiment.
 In 1699, he inherited the County of Rappoltstein from his mother.
 In 1702 he became Field marshal and in 1704 he was promoted to lieutenant general.
 He excelled militarily at the Battle of Oudenaarde in 1708.

 In 1717, his father died.
 He left the army and took up administration of Zweibrücken-Birkenfeld, which was a small part of the County of Sponheim.
 In 1731, Count Palatine Gustavus Samuel Leopold of Zweibrücken died childless and Christian III inherited his territory.
 His relatives objected, but in a treaty with Elector Palatine Charles III Philip concluded in Mannheim on 24 December 1733, it was agreed that Christian would receive Palatine Zweibrücken.

 He died in Zweibrücken in 1735 and is buried alongside other counts/dukes of the house's line, in the crypt of Alexander's Church (Alexanderskirche) in Zweibrücken, built in 1493 by his ancestor Alexander, Count Palatine of Zweibrücken.

 Marriage and issue

-In 1719, at the castle in Lorentzen, he married Caroline of Nassau-Saarbrücken (1704–1774) and had four children.
+In 1719, at Château de Lorentzen, he married Caroline of Nassau-Saarbrücken (1704–1774) and had four children.